ghga-de/milestones-docs/62-california-condor/technical_specification.md

 Migration progress should be reported at periodic intervals, and the migration duration should be both logged and stored in the database along with a timestamp so we can identify performance issues early on.
+It makes sense to track the duration along with database size so we can have a good estimate of how long upcoming migrations will take.

 ## Human Resource/Time Estimation: